tildeinstitute/instistats/README.md

 The branch `only_user_count` omits user-specific data in favor of just a user count.
 This is the mode of operation for [`tilde.institute`](https://tilde.institute)

-It's kind of a rite-of-passage for a `tildeverse` member box to have its own script to generate this data, but I'm putting it up here in case anyone else wants to use it.
+Usually a `tildeverse` member box will have its own script to generate this data, but I'm putting it up here in case anyone else wants to use it.